 The following is a summary of provisions of interest to NAR and its members.
-NAR will continue to provide ongoing updates and guidance to members, as well as work with Congress and the Administration to address additional concerns through future legislation and rulemaking.
-Lawmakers have already signaled a desire to fine tune elements of The Tax Cuts and Jobs Act as well as address additional tax provisions not included in this legislation, and REALTORS® will need to continue to be engaged in the process.
+NAR will be providing ongoing updates and guidance to members in the coming weeks, as well as working with Congress and the Administration to address additional concerns through future legislation and rulemaking.
+Lawmakers have already signaled a desire to fine tune elements of The Tax Cuts and Jobs Act as well as address additional tax provisions not included in this legislation in 2018.
+REALTORS® will need to continue to be engaged in the process.

-The examples provided are for illustrative purposes only.
+The examples provided are for illustrative purposes and based on a preliminary reading of the final legislation as of December 20, 2017.
 Individuals should consult a tax professional about their own personal situation.

-All individual provisions of the measure are generally effective starting with the 2018 tax filing year and expire on December 31, 2025 unless otherwise noted.
+All individual provisions are generally effective after December 31, 2017 for the 2018 tax filing year and expire on December 31, 2025 unless otherwise noted.
+The provisions do not affect tax filings for 2017 unless noted.